+Albania is a superb place to visit if you’re looking for a destination that’s untouched by mass tourism but still has plenty to offer in terms of nature and history.
 Albania is really as old as Ancient Greece and Ancient Rome, the region being inhabited since the 4th century BC.
 Nowadays, it’s an increasingly modern country, boasting many great attractions, yet still well off the beaten path.
-Albania is a superb place to visit if you’re looking for a destination that’s untouched by mass tourism, but still has plenty to offer in terms of nature and history.
-You’ll see when you visit Albania that it’s essentially a combination of Croatia, Greece and Italy, without the crowds.
+You’ll see when you visit Albania that it’s essentially a combination of Croatia, Greece, and Italy, without the crowds.

-If you’re thinking about visiting Albania—and you’re of course encouraged to do so—, you might wonder where to go in Albania.
+If you’re thinking about visiting Albania—and you’re, of course, encouraged to do so—you might wonder where to go in Albania.
 Consider building your itinerary around some (or all) of the following places.

 Theth National Park

 Within the park, its namesake village of Theth is pretty much as remote as a village can get in Europe.
 It’s accessible only via a 25-kilometer unpaved road, which is impassable in winter.
 Even in summer, you might need a 4WD vehicle to get there.
-As a reward, you receive solitude and tranquility amid gorgeous nature.
+As a reward, you receive solitude and tranquility amid beautiful nature.

 Kruja Castle is notable because this was the very place where George Kastrioti Skanderberg, an Albanian national hero, defended the nation against an invasion by the Ottomans.
 In addition to this fascinating history, the castle provides striking views of the Adriatic Sea.